Dog-Path Garden Roses

 Looking over the water to the Dog-Path Garden in early summer you would see some fat shrub roses.
 Buff Beauty covered an old willow stump by the water's edge, and striped Honorine de Brabant sprawled nearby.
 Class Act filled up the middle of the border, fighting for space with some species daylilies.
 All three roses are no more.

 Sir Benjamin Britten Roses

 David Austin Beauties

-Many more delicious English roses like Geoff Hamilton and the oddly coloured Benjamin Britten lurk near the water's edge.
-Here, too, you'll find William Lobb, a moss rose, whose arching canes reach over the running water.
+More delicious English roses - Geoff Hamilton and the oddly coloured Benjamin Britten - lurked near the water's edge.
+But they just didn't last the distance.
+I suspect that neither was quite vigorous enough to survive in the ever-encroaching shade.
+One rose which is still growing strong is William Lobb, a moss rose, whose arching canes reach over the running water.

 I love the contrast the soft rose flowers make with the spikes of the Phormiums (flaxes) and ornamental grasses.
 Like the rest of my garden, the Dog-Path Garden is full of these foliage plants.
 In fact, roses and flaxes are the prettiest combination - maybe a bit like Beauty and the Beast!